strmlineapp-ux/agileflow/src/docs/data-documentation.md

   }
 }

-// Example of a restricted tab
+// Example of a tab restricted by admin group
 {
   id: 'tab-calendars',
   name: 'Manage Calendars',
   // ... other properties
   access: {
-    users: [], // No specific users
+    // Note: no users or teams array.
-    teams: [], // Not restricted by team
-    adminGroups: ['Service Delivery'], // ONLY users with the "Service Delivery" role can see this }
+    adminGroups: ['service-admin-main'], // ONLY users in this admin group (or sys admins) can see this.
   }
+}
 ```

-**Independent Permissions:**

-It is important to note that access to a page **does not** automatically grant access to its associated tabs.
-The `hasAccess` function is run independently for the page and for each of its tabs.
-This allows you to have a page visible to a wide audience, but with certain tabs on that page restricted to a smaller group.

 ### Implicit Ownership of Created Items